 The Workforce Innovation and Opportunity Act was signed into law on July 22, 2014 and became effective July 1, 2015.
 The Workforce Innovation and Opportunity Act of 2014 supersedes the Workforce Investment Act of 1998 and amends the Adult Education and Family Literacy Act, the Wagner-Peyser Act, and the Rehabilitation Act of 1973.
 The Workforce Innovation and Opportunity Act is designed to help youth, job seekers and businesses.
-The Workforce Innovation and Opportunity Act is designed to the Governor a comprehensive four-year local plan, in partnership with the Chief Elected Officials.
+The Workforce Innovation and Opportunity Act requires each Local Workforce Development Area to develop and submit to the Governor a comprehensive four-year local plan, in partnership with the Chief Elected Officials.
 The local plan serves as a four-year action plan to develop, align, and integrate local area service delivery strategies with those that support the State's strategic and operational goals.